cole-bsmr/collidergen/README.md

 #### Export All
  - This tool will export all colliders contained in the “Colliders” collection regardless of what is selected.

+## Updates
+### 1.0.1 (Feb 12 2024)
+ - Fixed error when using the Cylinder tool where it would throw an error if you exited the tool after selecting an axis.
+(Thanks Yadu!)
+ - Fixed issue with the "Generate Face" tool where if the ray cast failed it would lock the user in the tool interface with no way to exit.
+(Thanks Fernando!)